close search

 • • Appeal launch with letters to all local businesses and leaflet drop to every house (complete)

-• • Final Diocesan Advisory Committee approval (awaiting all the funds to be in place)
+• • Final Diocesan Advisory Committee approval (complete)

 Gallery